aiidateam/aiida-core/docs/source/howto/exploring.rst

 Incoming and outgoing links
 ===========================

-The provenance graph in AiiDA is a :ref:`directed acyclic graph <topics:provenance:concepts>`.
+The provenance graph in AiiDA is a :ref:`directed graph <topics:provenance:concepts>`.
 The vertices of the graph are the *nodes* and the edges that connect them are called *links*.
-Since the graph is directed, any node can have *incoming* and *outgoing* links that connects it to neighboring nodes.
+Since the graph is directed, any node can have *incoming* and *outgoing* links that connect it to neighboring nodes.

 To discover the neighbors of a given node, you can use the methods :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing`.
-They have the exact same interface but will return the neighbors from which the links are incoming, or to which the links are pointing, respectively.
+They have the exact same interface but will return the neighbors connected to the current node with link coming into it, or with links going out of it, respectively.
 For example, for a given ``node``, to inspect all the neighboring nodes from which a link is incoming to the ``node``:

 .. code-block:: python